 Please note that invigilators cannot discuss the examination paper with you or explain the questions.

-Pupils who are disruptive or behave in an unacceptable manner will be removed from the examination room.
+Pupils who are disruptive or behave in an unacceptable manner will be reported to Exams Office and a malpractice report will be sent as per exam board guidelines.

-If you experience difficulties during the examination period (e.g. illness, injury, personal problems) please inform school at the earliest possible point so we can help or advise you.
+If you experience difficulties during the examination period (e.g. illness, injury, bereavement and personal problems etc.) please inform school at the earliest possible point so we can help or advise you.

-Only in ‘exceptional circumstances’ are candidates allowed special consideration for absence from any part of an examination.
-It is essential that medical or other appropriate evidence is obtained on the day by the candidate/parent and given to the Examination Officer without delay in all cases where an application is to be made.
-A self-certification form (JCQ/ME Form 14) is available on the website or can be obtained from school which can be countersigned by your doctor or nurse.
+All exceptional circumstances must be reported to exams office immediately.
+It is essential that medical or other appropriate evidence is obtained on the day by the candidate/parent and given to the Examination Officer without delay.
+A self-certification form (JCQ/ME Form 14) is available on the JCQ website or can be obtained from school which can be countersigned by your doctor or nurse.

 Parents and candidates are reminded that the school will require payment of entry fees should a candidate fail to attend an examination without good reason and without informing the school.
 Failure to pay may result in your examination results being withheld.